xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

     </picture>
 </p>

-Notice how residuals above/bellow zero have most points temporally close to it also above/bellow zero as well which goes against the independence of observations assumption of OLS ❌.
+Notice how residuals above/bellow zero have most points temporally close to it also above/bellow zero as well, which goes against the independence of observations assumption of OLS ❌.

 ---